This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Absolutely.
 The relationship between screen time effects and cognitive function is well-documented.
 When you stare at screens for extended periods, several things happen:

 Your eyes constantly refocus to process pixels, causing strain that extends beyond just vision.
 This strain triggers headaches and reduces cognitive resources available for actual thinking.
-The blue light emitted by screens suppresses melatonin production, disrupting your circadian rhythm and leading to poor sleep quality – a major contributor to brain fog tech workers experience.
+The blue light emitted by screens suppresses melatonin production, disrupting your circadian rhythm and leading to poor sleep quality – a major contributor to the brain fog tech workers experience.

 But it goes deeper.
 Prolonged screen exposure may actually thin the cerebral cortex, the brain area responsible for critical thinking and reasoning.
-This structural change can impact decision-making abilities and creative problem-solving – skills essential for tech work.
+This structural change can impact decision-making abilities and creative problem-solving skills essential for tech work.

 The constant stream of information from multiple monitors creates what researchers call "continuous partial attention."
 You're never fully focused on one task, which exhausts executive function and depletes mental energy faster than deep, focused work would.

 That's why Bright Mind includes vision support ingredients like Lutein, Zeaxanthin, and Astaxanthin.
 These compounds help protect against blue light damage and reduce eye strain, addressing one of the root causes of screen-related cognitive decline.
-The complete science behind our formulation shows how these ingredients work together to support both brain and eye health.

 How to prevent digital brain burnout

 Digital fatigue isn't just being tired of technology – it's a genuine physiological response to overstimulation.
-Your brain processes digital information differently than analog inputs, requiring more energy and creating more waste products that need clearing.
+Your brain processes digital information differently from analog inputs, requiring more energy and creating more waste products that need clearing.

 Tech workers face unique challenges: